 This article is part of the ‘Lazing in Laos and Gallivanting a Wee Bit Around Asia‘ trip report, which consists of the following chapters:

-1. Aegean Airlines Airbus A320 business class Bucharest to Athens (current chapter)
+1. Review: Aegean Airlines Business Class (Airbus A320) Bucharest to Athens (current chapter)

 2. Review: Goldair Handling Lounge (Non-Schengen) Athens Airport

 3. Review: Saudia Business Class Athens to Jeddah (Airbus A320)

 4. Review: Saudia Alfursan Lounge Jeddah Airport South Terminal

 5. Review: Review: Saudia Business Class Jeddah to Kuala Lumpur (Boeing 787)